litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 Repository Context Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since we'll be using the repository outside of a Litestar application in this script, we'll make a simple context manager to automatically handle the creation (and cleanup) of our Author repository.
+Since we will be using the repository outside of a Litestar application in this script, we will make a simple context manager to automatically handle the creation (and cleanup) of our Author repository.

 The ``repository_factory`` method will do the following for us: